 How will this project solve this problem?

-The thinc program provides students entering seventh and eighth grades (currently from three partner schools in Harrisburg, PA, Philadelphia, PA and Prince George's County, MD) an intensive, week-long educational experience that exposes them to a variety of career possibilities that match their individual interests.
+The thinc program provides students entering seventh, eighth and ninth grades (currently from three partner schools in Harrisburg, PA, Philadelphia, PA and Prince George's County, MD) an intensive, week-long educational experience that exposes them to a variety of career possibilities that match their individual interests.
 The week includes college visits, daily enrichment classes in the arts and sciences, hands-on technology projects and an ongoing focus on 21st century literacy skills.

 Potential Long Term Impact